apoorva1995reddy/Truth-about-Cars-Brand-Analysis/README.md

 Brands Analysis

 Step1 : To retrieve 5000 posts from
-You can find the scrapper here in Web Scrapper.ipynb
+You can find the scrapper here in Web Scrapper.ipynb and all the posts after scrapping are stored in 'posts.csv'

 Step2 : Mapping the models with their respective brand names using the 'car-list.csv' mapping file.
 Replacing the characteristics mentioned in the posts with matching 5 hand-picked attributes (practicality, performance, features and look, durability, desire)